dataaxiom/ghcr-cleanup-action/README.md

 This option removes tagged images where the assoicated parent image does not exist.
 It searches for images with tags starting with "sha256-" and then searches for the equivalent sha256: digest.
-If an image digest is not found then its flagged for deletion.
+If an image digest is not found then it's flagged for deletion.
 This picks up orphaned referrers and cosign images.

 ## Keep Options